School of Medicine

 Principal Bioinformatics Scientist, Dermatology

-I received my Ph.D. in Data Science specializing in machine learning development for diverse biomedical problems.
+I have over 9 years of academic research experience and received my Ph.D. in Data Science specializing in AI/ML development for diverse topics in biomedicine.

 My research interests include artificial intelligence to identify novel patterns in multiomics data, psychometrics and neuroimaging data; structural bioinformatics and computational epidemiology.
 Additionally, I have conducted research in anomaly detection, and community detection in biological networks.